Story CraftPro Guide

 3. Save the Cat!
 Beat Sheet (The Precision Map)

-Created by screenwriter Blake Snyder in Save the Cat!
-The Last Book on Screenwriting You'll Ever Need (2005) and adapted for novelists by Jessica Brody in Save the Cat!
-Writes a Novel (2018), this is the most precise framework available.
-It provides 15 specific beats with exact percentage markers for when each should occur in your manuscript.
+Screenwriter Blake Snyder created it in Save the Cat!
+(2005), and Jessica Brody adapted it brilliantly for novelists in Save the Cat!
+Writes a Novel (2018).
+What makes it special is the precision: 15 specific beats with exact percentage markers telling you where each moment should land in your manuscript.
+No guessing.
+No "it'll feel right when it's right."
+Just math and craft working together.

 The 15 Beats